webpack-contrib/coffee-loader/README.md

 Type: `Object`
 Default: `{}`

 Options for CoffeeScript.
-All options you can find [here](https://coffeescript.org/).
+All possible options you can find [here](https://coffeescript.org/#nodejs-usage).

+Documentation for the `transpile` option you can fine [here](https://coffeescript.org/#transpilation).

 > ℹ️ The `sourceMap` option takes a value from the **[`sourceMap`](#sourcemap)** option and based on `compiler.devtool` value.
 The option value will be ignored.